2025 Lexus RZ

 out of 10

 How does the RZ drive?
-Most noteworthy about the RZ is how much it feels like any other gas-powered Lexus product, something that was done intentionally to better target that customer base.
+Most noteworthy about the RZ is how much it feels like any other gas-powered Lexus product.
+Presumably, Lexus intentionally crafted this characteristic to better suit its current customer base.
 Some EVs offer immediate shove when you hit the accelerator pedal, but the RZ has some built-in lag to feel more relaxed.
 The same can be said of the brakes, which feel more traditional and provide very little slowdown from regeneration.
 As a result, there's no one-pedal driving setting to allow you to fully come to a stop while just lifting off the accelerator.

 The RZ does have decent power when you need it.
-We tested the dual-motor RZ 450e.
-At the Edmunds test track, it accelerated from 0 to 60 mph in 4.8 seconds, tying the Tesla Model Y Long Range.
-Around turns, the RZ's softly tuned suspension means it bobs and moves more than most EVs in this segment.
-This EV is best enjoyed from stoplight to stoplight, making for a great commuter and not a twisty road companion.
+We tested both a dual-motor RZ 450e and a single-motor RZ 300e.
+At the Edmunds test track, the 450e accelerated from 0 to 60 mph in 4.8 seconds.
+That's properly quick and comparable to what you can expect from most other dual-motor luxury electric SUVs.
+The 300e took 7.4 seconds, however, which is slower than rival single-motor SUVs.
+Around turns, the RZ's softly tuned suspension means it bobs and moves around more than most luxury EVs.
+The RZ is best enjoyed as a city commuter.

 The RZ does have decent power when you need it.
-We tested the dual-motor RZ 450e.
-At the Edmunds test track, it accelerated from 0 to 60 mph in 4.8 seconds, tying the Tesla Model Y Long Range.
-Around turns, the RZ's softly tuned suspension means it bobs and moves more than most EVs in this segment.
-This EV is best enjoyed from stoplight to stoplight, making for a great commuter and not a twisty road companion.
+We tested both a dual-motor RZ 450e and a single-motor RZ 300e.
+At the Edmunds test track, the 450e accelerated from 0 to 60 mph in 4.8 seconds.
+That's properly quick and comparable to what you can expect from most other dual-motor luxury electric SUVs.
+The 300e took 7.4 seconds, however, which is slower than rival single-motor SUVs.
+Around turns, the RZ's softly tuned suspension means it bobs and moves around more than most luxury EVs.
+The RZ is best enjoyed as a city commuter.

 Comfort